 Understanding Vegan Diet for Diabetics to Control Diabetes

-A vegan diet for diabetes essentially involves cutting down on dairy products, meat, and animal products irrespective of being a diabetic.
-Based around plants and leafy vegetables, fruits, legumes, grains, etc. this type of diabetic diet takes care of your overall fitness.
+A vegan diet for diabetes essentially involves cutting down on dairy products, meat, and animal products irrespective of being diabetic.
+Based on plants and leafy vegetables, fruits, legumes, grains, etc., this type of diabetic diet takes care of your overall fitness.

 All animal products like meat and dairy must be avoided while following a vegan diet.
 One may be required to take a supplement for vitamin B12 deficiency.